Ajedi32/echovr-tray-tool/README.md

 ### Generating a Shortcut

 Once you have installed all dependencies (see above) you can generate a shortcut to make it easier to launch the Echo VR Tray tool in the future.
-Simple right-click on the `create_shortut.ps1` file in the tray tool's source directory and click "Run with PowerShell".
-That script should then create a `Echo VR Tray Tool.lnk` file in the source directory that you can move anywhere you want.
+Simply right-click on the `create_shortut.ps1` file in the Tray Tool's source directory and click "Run with PowerShell".
+That script should then create a `Echo VR Tray Tool.lnk` file in the source directory that you can move anywhere you want (such as to your desktop or start menu).

 ### Running on Start Up